On the 25th March 1991 I stood on the road between Blewbury and Upton in Oxfordshire with a wooden board and some charcoal and drew the image above.

 Each drawing A1 scale approx 24 x 34″ charcoal and chalk on Bockingford paper.

 I also created three colour images.
-Here the one I have left.
+Here the two I have left plus one sold through gallery at the time.